Networks

 Editing a Network

-Managing a Network
+Duplicating a Network

 The other thing that you will need to decide is whether the user you are adding will have permission to grant other users access to the network themselves.
 And whether or not they will have the ability to remove the access of other users (or edit their permissions).